Subscribe for our FREE 30 minute meals book!

 Can I add other vegetables?

-While I listed some of my favorite additions to this, you can put basically whatever you want in a salad.
+While I listed some of my favorite additions to this, you can put basically whatever you want in this salad.

-You can use any veggies in this recipe or even add some baked tofu, tempeh, chicken, or chickpeas for added protein.
+You can use any veggies you like in this recipe or even add some baked tofu, tempeh, chicken, or chickpeas for added protein.

 What noodles are best?